mmoya26/dollarguard/README.md

 Personal project to learn Angular and everything involded with it.

-## Currently working on: Design details
+## Currently working on: Implementing editing expense with backend

 ## Todo: Expense Form (not high priority)
 - Add character count to notes text input field